interrogator/corpkit/README.md

 <a name="interrogator"></a>
 #### `interrogator()`

-* Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) or regular expressions to search parse trees or plain text for complex lexicogrammatical phenomena
+* Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) or regular expressions to search parse trees, dependencies or plain text for complex lexicogrammatical phenomena
-* Search Stanford dependencies (whichever variety you like) for information about the role, governor, dependent or index of a token matching a regular expression
+* Search Stanford dependencies (whichever variety you like) for information about the role, governor, dependent, index (etc) of a token matching a regular expression
 * Return words or phrases, POS/group/phrase tags, raw counts, or all three.
 * Return lemmatised or unlemmatised results (using WordNet for constituency trees, and CoreNLP's lemmatisation for dependencies).
 Add words to `dictionaries/word_transforms.py` manually if need be
 * Look for keywords in each subcorpus (using code from [*Spindle*](https://github.com/sgrau/spindle-code)), and chart their keyness